-One important component to these games is that they are easy to differentiate.
+One important component of these games is that they are easy to differentiate.
 Each of the 40 questions comes in 2 formats: multiple choice and short answer.
 They also come with and without QR codes.
 QR codes are used in place of the answer sheet so students can check their answers using technology.
 I’m currently using these games to homeschool my daughter.
 I chose to use the short answer format, with the QR codes.
 She LOVES the QR codes!!!

-1. Use a CAN – my favorite way to use these games is with a can.
+My favorite way to use these I CAN Math Games is with a can.
 All you have to do is find a can that works for you.
 I love tennis ball cans, but you could also use Pringle Chip cans, Lysol wipe cans, Crystal Light cans, or anything that shape.
 I always suggest emailing the staff at your school and asking for donations.
 That is how I have always collected the cans.
 Each grade level comes with 10 games, so you will need 10 cans if you are going to go this route.

 Once you have your cans, just wrap a pre-made label around the can, cut the questions into strips, stick them inside, and BOOM…done. 🙂

 If you are looking for a SUPER simple way to keep all of your games together, use a binder.
 I keep each game in its own sheet protector.
 Now all I have to do is find the skill I’m working on, and everything is right there for me.

 10 Different ways to use I CAN math games in the classroom.

 This is my favorite way to use these games.
 The description for this game is already explained above, so I won’t go through it again.
 It is very simple, and once you teach your students the process, they know how to play in the future.

 These questions are perfect for test-prep time!
 Students can have fun while reviewing all the standards.
 Although, if you use these all year long, you won’t need to stress so much before the BIG test!

-5. Whole Group Games – Because there are so many questions in each game, you can use these as whole group practice.
+Because there are so many questions in each I CAN Math Game, you can use these as whole group practice.
 I love to split my class into groups and project these questions on the board.
 The teams then take turns answering the questions as a group, earning team points as they go.

-7. End of Unit Review – I love using these at the end of a unit.
-You can use them any of the ways described above.
+I love using these at the end of a unit.
+You can use them in any of the ways described above.
 Once students have learned the skills needed for the game, they are much more successful in using the resource.
 Also, it is a perfect review before a unit test!

 At the end of a math lesson, I pass out one question to each student.
 They then have to complete the question and turn it in before they can move to the next activity.
 You can give a different question to each student, or just print multiple copies of one question.

 I have always had students who finish early and don’t know what to do.
 These games solve that problem perfectly!

-10. Math Around the Room – At different points throughout the year, I loved playing Math Around the Room.
+At different points throughout the year, I loved playing Math Around the Room.
 I would tape up these questions all around the room.
-My students would move through the room with a clipboard and pencil, and solve each of the problems, rotating to the next question when given the signal.
-Just the idea of moving around, made this activity a total success for my students!
+My students would move through the room with a clipboard and pencil and solve each problem, rotating to the next question when given the signal.
+Just the idea of moving around made this activity a total success for my students!